phil-pk-hobbies/assistant_frontend/docs/icons.md

 # Icons

 This project uses [lucide-react](https://github.com/lucide-icons/lucide) for all UI icons.
+Only the icons actually used in the app are imported to keep the bundle small.
 Import the `Icon` wrapper from `src/components/ui/Icon` and pass the icon name.

 ```tsx
 import Icon from '../components/ui/Icon';